ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-21-week-review-war-week3-fomc-micron-photonics.md

 | **Q3 Revenue Guide** | — | **$33.5B** | — |
 | **Q3 Gross Margin** | — | **81%** | — |

 Despite the blowout, MU fell ~5% after-hours Thursday and continued lower Friday.
 Classic "sell the news" after a 65% YTD run into earnings.
 Analyst targets surged: Wells Fargo to $550 (from $470), Barclays to $670 (from $450).
-The pullback is a gift — this is the best fundamental story in semis.
+The pullback is a gift; this is the best fundamental story in semis.
 HBM4 shipping to NVIDIA for Vera Rubin confirms the $1T order book narrative is real.

 ## Sector Spotlight | Photonics — The Breakout Week